 You must wait until the court enters a Final Judgment of Dissolution of Marriage before you can remarry.
 There are no Florida laws regarding when you can start dating.
 However, if children are involved, there may be strategic reasons why you should not.
 You should discuss this issue with your attorney prior to deciding to date.

-There is a Florida statute that gives the court the authority to abate the proceedings and order the parties to 90 days of marital counseling.
+There is a divorce law in Florida that gives the court the authority to abate the proceedings and order the parties to 90 days of marital counseling.
 This statute is rarely invoked because if one of the parties truly believes that the marriage is irretrievably broken and marital counseling will not help, the court is likely to find that the marriage is irretrievably broken.

 Not necessarily, but most likely.
 The court can bifurcate a case and divorce the parties prior to ruling on the other issues, but only in very extraordinary circumstances such as when one of the parties is terminally ill and likely to pass away prior to adjudication on the issues in the case.